09.18.2025Articles

 The Role of Amylase in Non-Dairy Drinks

-Plant-based milk alternatives use amylases to break down starches from oats, rice, and grains, creating desired sweetness without added sugars.
+Plant-based milk alternatives utilize carefully selected amylases to break down starches naturally present in oats, rice, and various grains, creating desired sweetness levels without requiring added sugars.
+This enzymatic approach enables manufacturers to produce clean-label products that meet growing consumer demand for natural, minimally processed alternatives to dairy milk.

 Types of Amylases